greg-bahr/led-controller/README.md

 # LED Controller

-This is bluetooth server written for an ESP32 to allows for control of a strand of LEDs.
+This is bluetooth server written for an ESP32 to allow for control over a strand of LEDs.
 Via bluetooth, the user can control the animation, the color, the brightness, and the animation speed.

 Currently, it supports 4 different animations:
 - Fill Solid